WCoetser/Trl.Serialization/readme.md

 Why invent a new serialization system?
 My problems with JSON and XML are:

-* They are bulky
+* Data tend to be bulky when viewed in text editors
-* They do not support pointers
+* No pointer support
-* They cause duplication of information
+* Duplication of information
-* They are not self-transformative
+* Not self-transformative
 * Expression trees are enweildly
-* Local method invocation and named constants (ex.
-PI)
+* No support for predefined constants (ex.
+Pi)
+* Only support one root element or dataset per file

 _Trl.Serialization_ aims to adress these issues and create a compact human readable general-purpose data representation system based on the definition of terms.
 These _terms_ should be familiar to any programmer because they are basically strings, numbers, and function symbols.